Introduction to Community Care

 NIHE has no statutory obligation to adapt the homes of its tenants to meet their need.
 It does have an obligation under the Housing (NI) Order 1992, Article 52, to operate a disabled facilities grant scheme which is open to tenants, landlords and owner occupiers.
 NIHE carries out assessments of need following recommendations from a trust.
 It then carries out a financial assessment as to the amount of grant aid to be offered.

-In practice, NIHE is committed to carrying out adaptations to its own homes recommended by trusts, despite the lack of statutory obligation.
+In practice, NIHE is committed to carrying out adaptations recommended by trusts to its own homes, despite the lack of statutory obligation.
 Similarly, registered housing associations adapt their properties as they are able to access departmental funding on the basis of a social services recommendation.

 There is also a duty to meet the needs of children for accommodation under the CO'95.
 This sits with the obligation to promote the upbringing of the child with her/his family.
 In order to establish this, it would be necessary for an assessment to be carried out.